Chichilele/DeepLearningExamples/README.md

-# COPY from Nvidia Docker Image for SSD300
+# SSD512 v1.1 For PyTorch

-This repo is meant to adapt the SSD300 NVC to SSD512
+This repository provides a script and recipe to train the SSD512 model to achieve state of the art accuracy, and is tested and maintained by NVIDIA.

-## SSD512 v1.1 For PyTorch
+## Copy from Nvidia Docker Image for SSD300

-This repository provides a script and recipe to train the SSD300 v1.1 model to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+This repo is a adaptation of the SSD300 NVC.

 ## Table Of Contents
 - [Model overview](#model-overview)